WhiteMitty/zdd-argo/README.md

 `zdd-argo` uses script-managed copies of `sing-box` and `cloudflared`, keeps the temporary Argo tunnel running in a dedicated `tmux` session, and generates a VMess share link.
 Once started, the tunnel continues running after SSH is disconnected.

 > **Important: running the installation command only opens language selection and the management menu.
 It does not automatically install the cores, create a tunnel, or generate a subscription.**

-The **简体中文 / English** controls at the top link to sections inside this README and do not open another Markdown file.

 ## Features